dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 Assumptions
 -----------
-1. Minimal ODK record is good enough if taken just before or right after tagging
+* Minimal ODK record is good enough if taken just before or right after tagging
-  a. auto-time close enough
+   * auto-time close enough
-  b. location able to capture next to nest
+   * location able to capture next to nest
-2. Minimal ODK record links to datasheet via datasheet ID
+* Minimal ODK record links to datasheet via datasheet ID
-  a.
-Datasheet ID can be hand-written on datasheet or pre-allocated and printed on sticker
+   * Datasheet ID can be hand-written on datasheet or pre-allocated and printed on sticker
-  b.
-Datasheet ID is ephemeral and does not need to be unique beyond field team
+   * Datasheet ID is ephemeral and does not need to be unique beyond field team
-3. Reasons for not backfilling form directly after tagging:
+* Reasons for not backfilling form directly after tagging:
-  a. other turtles need tagging right now
+   * other turtles need tagging right now
-  b. dark night, preserve night vision
+   * dark night, preserve night vision
-  c. rain, can't use tablet
+   * rain, can't use tablet
-4. Backfilling of paper datasheet happens in ODK Collect.
+* Backfilling of paper datasheet happens in ODK Collect.
 The goal is to reproduce the written data on the paper datasheet faithfully.
-5. QA happens after import into WAStD, assisted by dedicated QA reports.
+* QA happens after import into WAStD, assisted by dedicated QA reports.

 Minimal viable record
 ----------------------
 Both the ODK form "Turtle Tagging" and the paper datasheet allow to capture more data than needed to be compatible with any detail level of data capture.
 On busy nesting nights, there can be several turtles competing for the same tagging team's time.
 In this case, the team needs to commit to one turtle for processing, and record the minimum viable record, then move on to the next turtle.

 The minimal viable record includes:

-* Location and time of nesting
+* Location and time of nesting (Hybrid step 1 in tablet)
-* PIT tags
+* PIT tags (paper form)
-* Flipper tags
+* Flipper tags (paper form)
 * Turtle details (species etc)

 Even if other turtles are getting away without being processed,